Log in if you have an account

 3.7.
-All possible damage caused by transport must be reported to the user immediately upon delivery of the goods.
+All possible visible damage caused by transport must be reported to the user immediately upon delivery of the goods.
+The aforementioned damage must also be stated on the proof of delivery.
 The risk of damage and/or loss of products if the goods are returned shall rest with the other party.

 3.8.
 After delivery, the other party shall bear the full risk of the goods which form the subject of the contract.

 3.9.
 The user is entitled at all times to deliver the goods in consignments, and to invoice these consignments separately.
 The user cannot be held responsible for any form of delay in transport.